 Global Affairs Programs

 The International Studies Minor, a College of Arts & Sciences Program, is currently housed in the Department of History, Political Science & Philosophy, and has offered multiple field-trip based Global Affairs Programs since 2008.
 Typically these programs take TAMUK students to overseas locations for short periods.
 Programs are often based at universities at foreign locations.
-Additional informations about past and future programs can be found at the link below:
+Additional information about past and future programs can be found at the link below:

 The International Studies Minor, an inter-disciplinary program, enables students to add an international component to their major field of study and expose them to a variety of disciplines and to international applications of their field of study.
 Doing so broaden students’ understanding of the larger world and may enhance their employability in a global workforce.
 The International Studies Minor will expose students to different countries and internationally oriented research through experiences abroad or through research projects, or both.